What to wear for your family photoshoot that will give you confidence in being comfortable and knowing you’re showing up looking great as a group!

 STEP THREE – Kids

 Boys: Overalls are the perfect way to add more variety to the styles you’re already wearing and can really hit a home run towards timeless.
 Add a simple white t-shirt or onesie underneath.
 Depending on the season, choose from corduroy, linen, cotton or jean material.
+Solid neutral colors.

 Boys: I will recommend overalls again but jeans/shorts and a t-shirt work fine too.
 If you love the look of overalls on a child like I do, try to find overalls in one of the colors from the print of your dress.

 Girls: Again, a white dress is always going to be a win but choosing a color from the pattern of your dress will really help bring all the colors of the palette together when photographed collectively as a group.
+I always have diaper covers “bloomers” on hand too.
+I don’t really recommend matching identical outfits unless it really brings the group together or it sets your heart on fire.

 Feel free to reach out to me if you’re feeling stuck and need help!
-This is a bigger task than it seems and I want to do everything in my power possible to make sure everyone is as ready as they can me!!
+This is a bigger task than it seems and I want to do everything in my power possible to make sure everyone is as ready as they can be!!